Schools in Transition

 The overall journey that the school makes is from awareness-raising to its own Great Unleashing (celebration) as a Transition initiative.

-We are currently seeking three more secondary schools, and three primary schools, to be part of the pilot for this programme.
-If you would like to take part download the information sheet and flyer for the secondary school residential in October, called Next Generation Leaders for Sustainability
+If you are at a secondary school and would like to take part download the information sheet and flyer for the secondary school residential in October, called Next Generation Leaders for Sustainability.
+Primary schools are invited to join us in food-web mapping and promoting local food.

-Awareness-raising might start with showing the film In Transition 2.0 and having a discussion about what the school can do (this could be done through Open Space and a future visioning).
+Awareness-raising might start with showing the film In Transition 2.0 and having a discussion about what the school can do.
 It moves onto working through the Transition Streets workbook and adapting that for the school and its local area.
 The school is generating a positive vision and a practical plan as well as saving money and energy.

 We suggest the school creates a directory of local people and organisations that it would like to build relationships with: bee-keepers, orchard-growers, organic farmers, bike-menders, composters, recycling everything, food hub (if there is one), local Transition community if there is one…… and invites these people into the school for Great Re-Skilling sessions.
 It can also create maps of the local area showing things like places to forage, places for locking up and repairing bikes, charity shops, recycling points, local food farms and shops, eco businesses, and green spaces.